nidhi-shree/automated-cloud-backup/README.md

 ## Frontend Editing (Live content via content.json)

-The site now loads visible text from `site/data/content.json`.
+The site now loads visible text from `docs/data/content.json`.
 A floating toolbar is available on every page:

 - 🖋️ Edit Mode: toggles inline editing of content
 - 💾 Save Changes: writes your edits back to `content.json`
-- ⬆️ Backup Now: copies the backup command to your clipboard
+- ☁️ Backup: triggers automatic backup to Backblaze B2
-- 🧹 Simulate Disaster: copies a command to delete `site/` locally (demo)
+- 🔁 Restore: triggers restore from Backblaze B2
-- 🔁 Restore Backup: copies the restore command to your clipboard
+- ⚠️ Simulate Disaster: copies a command to delete `docs/` locally (demo)

 How saving works:
-- The site attempts to use the browser’s File System Access API to overwrite `site/data/content.json`.
+- The site saves changes via the Flask backend to `docs/data/content.json`.
-- If not supported (e.g., on GitHub Pages), it falls back to download a file named `content.json`.
-Replace the file at `site/data/content.json` with the downloaded one.
+- Saving automatically triggers a backup to Backblaze B2.
-- Either way, the updated `content.json` is a normal file inside `site/` and is included in backups.
+- Either way, the updated `content.json` is a normal file inside `docs/` and is included in backups.

-Data format (`site/data/content.json`):
+Data format (`docs/data/content.json`):
 ```json
 {
   "title": "Disaster Recovery Dashboard",